 AC installation, in theory, does not seem that difficult, especially if you watch a few YouTube tutorials or watch an hour of HGTV.
 Plus, it’s a way to save a few bucks.

 If your AC has failed you, find an HVAC professional who won’t.
-To schedule an appointment to have your AC inspected, routine maintenance done, or any needed replacement or repairs, call the helpful staff from John Henry's Plumbing, Heating and Air Conditioning, we look forward to helping you stay cool!
+To schedule an appointment to have your AC inspected, routine maintenance done, or any needed replacement or repairs, call the helpful staff from John Henry's Plumbing, Heating, Air, and Electrical, we look forward to helping you stay cool!